waynecun/sui-docs/docs/contribute/contribution-process.md

 1. Once you have made all your changes, first rebase locally from `main` (`git rebase main`), create a local commit (`git commit -m “message”`) and then push all your changes to your forked repository (`git push`).
 1. To view your changes via `localhost`, enter `yarn` into a terminal at the root directory to build the project, then `yarn start` to view the changes on `localhost` to ensure that the website works as intended.
 To learn more `yarn`, including how to install it if you have not yet already done so, see here.

-## Add New Page

-To add a new page, navigate to the `docs` directory, then navigate to the appropriate subdirectory and add a new `.md` page.

-## Change Existing Page

-To change an existing page, navigate to the page you want to change and make your edits in the appropriate file.

-# Editing Documentation via GitHub Web Interface
+# For Beginners

-### Editing the documentation via GitHub’s web interface is recommended if you are not familiar with working in an IDE, or for smaller changes.
+Editing the documentation via GitHub’s web interface is recommended if you are not familiar with working in an IDE, or for smaller changes.

 Before making any changes, you will have to fork this repository and make any edits in your own fork first.
 To fork the repo, click the `Fork` button in the upper-right of the docs' [GitHub repository](https://github.com/sui-foundation/sui-docs) to create a copy of the documentation.

-## Add New Page
+**Add New Page

 Navigate to the `docs` directory, then navigate to the appropriate subdirectory and click the `Add file` button in the top-right.
 Select `create new file` to create a new file and edit it directly on GitHub’s web interface.

-## Change Existing Page
+**Change Existing Page

 To change an existing page, navigate to the file you want to edit, click on the pencil icon in the top-right, and edit your changes there.